Ad1020/working_capital_dividends/README.md

 ## How to Reproduce the Results

 1. Install the required Python libraries listed in `requirements.txt`
-2. Open the Jupyter Notebook `working-capital-dividends.py`
+2. Open the Python script `working-capital-dividends.py`
-3. Run the notebook from top to bottom to execute the full workflow.
+3. Run the Python script from top to bottom to execute the full workflow.
    This step automatically downloads the raw data and generates the cleaned datasets stored locally in the `output/` directory.
 4. All tables and figures are automatically exported to the `figures/` folders.